OndrejJizba/orientation-example/backend.md

 - If the alias is already in use redirect to the main page with the error scenario
 - Else
   - Generate a secret code which is just a random 4-digit string consisting of numbers
-  - Store the entry in the database
+    - Store the entries in the database
+    - If the link is already in the database add the new alias to the existing entry
     - Redirect to the main page with the success scenario

 ## `GET /a/{alias}`
 - If the alias exists it should increment the hit count and redirect to the URL